-Our unique Core Curriculum at Goshen includes three major components
+The Core curriculum includes three major components

-- The Electronic Portfolio – which allows students to collect their work and then produce a “showcase” at the end of their first year and at the culmination of the Intercultural Thread.
+The Electronic Portfolio – which allows students to collect their work and then produce a “showcase” at the end of their first year and at the culmination of the Intercultural Thread.

 The most common sequence of a student’s time at GC is represented in this chart below.
 Notice that the Perspectives courses can start at any time, but the First Year Experience needs to be completed in the first year (or at least by the end of the third semester).
-Click on the image to expand it:
+Click on the image below to expand it.

 The full set of courses is represented by the graphic below.
 For a detailed explanation of the program, see the graphic at the bottom of this page.
-Click on the image below to expand it:
+Click on the image below to expand it.

 A more detailed explanation is represented here in this graphic.
-Click on it to expand it for easy reading:
+Click on it to expand it for easy reading.